kristenm725777/fall2019-lite/README.md

     * Submission: https://docs.google.com/forms/d/e/1FAIpQLSeMeNQUfSJKIsb5ca506NNp7viwj7W_F9M0xWRrin1HC9zJcA/viewform?usp=sf_link
   * Additional resources:
     * More on DOM element methods, properties, and events: https://developer.mozilla.org/en-US/docs/Web/API/Element
+    * Flexbox Froggy tutorial game - familiarize yourself with flexbox! https://flexboxfroggy.com/ *we use flexbox primarily for positioning our div elements!
+It is super useful for organizing the elements on our webpage.
+    * More information on flexbox: https://css-tricks.com/snippets/css/a-guide-to-flexbox/

  **Week 6.
 For Loops and Terminal**
   * Objectives: